ybettayeb/RoundRobinScenarioCalculator/README.md

 each path from root to leaf represents a possible outcome, so we recursively print all the root to leaf paths.
 The creation and root to leaf path could probably be combined into one function generating the tree and the paths on the go.

-Most of the driver code is sadly in the main.cpp but at some point i got too lazy to keep everything nice and tidy.
+Most of the driver code is sadly in the main but at some point i got too lazy to keep everything nice and tidy.
 Promise i'll refactor it.

 What's left to do :
-* ## ADD A MAKEFILE YOU DUMBASS
+* ## ADD A MAKEFILE YOU DUMBASS🤦‍♂️
+* Add compiled files to gitignore 🤦‍♂️
 * code refactoring
 * translating tree's path into standings objects => easy : count the number of times each teams number appears in a path and update the scores accordingly
 * Counting "similar scenarios" I.E paths that ends with the same standings => Easy, just overload == operator for 2 standings